elihuihms/slam-project/README.txt

 Summary
 -------

-SLAM (SQL-based Laboratory Asset Management) is A PHP MySQL client that provides easy and customizable lab asset tracking and data storage.
+SLAM (SQL-based Laboratory Asset Management) is a web-based platform that provides easy and customizable lab asset tracking and data storage.

 For a detailed description and introduction, please see steelsnowflake.com/SLAM